-When you import a horse from a third country into your own country (or EU-Member State) with the intention to keep the horse for an indefinite period of time or to sell it to a third party, your horse is considered as a permanent import.
-Usually these are horses that one buys, inherit or acquires from someone abroad.
+When you import a horse from a third country into your own (or another EU-Member State) with the intention to keep it for an indefinite period of time or to sell it to a third party, your horse is considered as a permanent import.
+Usually these are the horses that one buys, inherits or acquires from someone abroad.

-But also horses who are returning to Europe or the UK (after being exported previously) and horses belonging to owners who are relocating usually qualify as permanent imports.
+But permanent imports can also apply to the horses who are returning to Europe or UK (after being exported previously) and the horses belonging to the owners who are relocating.

-When importing a horse from a third country, wether you are a EU-citizen or a company based in the EU, the customs authorities (through EHS acting as customs agent) will impose taxes.
+When importing a horse from a third country, whether you are a EU-citizen or a company based in the EU, the customs authorities (through EHS acting as a customs agent) will impose taxes.
 These taxes depend on several factors and the origin of the horse(s).
-Horses coming from non-EU countries (third countries) qualify under a different tax settlement compared to horses originating from EU-countries.
+Horses coming from non-EU countries (third countries) qualify for different tax settlement rules than the horses originating from EU-countries.

 IMPORT FROM ANOTHER EU MEMBER STATE

-When buying a horse in another EU Member State, one has to pay VAT (Value Added Tax).
-Example: a Belgian based horse dealer buys a horse from a seller who is based in France.
+When buying a horse in another EU-Member State, one has to pay VAT (Value Added Tax).
+Example: a horse dealer based in Belgium buys a horse from a seller based in France.

-- IMPORT FROM ANOTHER EU MEMBER STATE AS A PRIVATE PERSON If you are a private person, you will have to pay the amount of VAT directly to the seller.
+- IMPORT FROM ANOTHER EU MEMBER STATE AS A PRIVATE PERSON If you are a private person buying the horse, you will have to pay the amount of VAT due directly to the seller.
 It should also be mentioned on the commercial invoice.
 The seller will have to make sure he/she transfers this VAT amount to the local authority.
-If the seller is also a private person, there is no VAT due at all!
+If the seller is also a private person, there is no VAT due at all.

-- IMPORT FROM ANOTHER EU MEMBER STATE AS A COMPANY When acting as a company (f.e. professional horse dealer) and holding a registered VAT number in the country the company reside in, then one can 'divert' the VAT amount.
+- IMPORT FROM ANOTHER EU MEMBER STATE AS A COMPANY When acting as a company (e.g. professional horse dealer) holding a registered VAT number in the country of the company's residence, one can 'reverse charge' the VAT amount.
 This means you do not have to pay VAT to the seller of the horse, but you settle this directly with your own national tax authority.
-Depending the country you are living in, local authorities have their own VAT-reclaim shemes which are applicable for you and usually you get an immediate refund of the VAT which is due.
+Depending the country you live in, local authorities have their own VAT return shemes which are applicable to you and usually you get an immediate refund of the VAT due.

-For both situations mentionned above, one does not need a customs agent since there are no special customs formatlities to be completed.
-However make sure you have a genuine invoice, the pasport of the horse and a TRACES (or Intra-EC) health certificate for the journey across the borders.
+For the two above-mentionned situations, one does not need an assistance of the customs agent since there are no special customs formalities to be completed.
+However, make sure you are in possession of the original sale invoice, the pasport of the horse and a TRACES (or Intra-EC) health certificate for the journey across the borders.
 You can either arrange the road transport on your own (car & trailer, van or truck) or you can use a professional equine transport company who have daily or weekly shipments planned.
 EHS can organize this for you.

-When transferring and obtaining horses within the EU borders, no import duties, nor any other taxes or duties are required (except VAT as explained above).
-There is one exemption for horses that would be in the EU on temporary basis and who have not been imported permanently yet. (see below).
+There is however one exemption for horses that are in the EU on temporary basis and who have not been imported permanently yet (see below).

 IMPORT FROM A NON EU-MEMBER STATE (third country)

-Depending on the EU Border Point, the breed and gender of your horse, the VAT and Import Duties will have to be paid on the spot prior your horse entering the EU.
-Alternatively the horse can be put 'in transit' to the country of destination to complete are required declarations.
-All this might sound quite complex, but rest assured these formalities are being smoothly completed by your specialized (customs-) agent.
+Depending on the EU Border Point, the breed and gender of your horse, the VAT and Import Duties will have to be paid on the spot prior to your horse entering the EU.
+Alternatively, the horse can obtain the customs status 'in transit' until arrived to his country of destination where he will complete the import customs procedure.
+All this might sound quite complex, but rest assured - these formalities are being smoothly completed by your specialized (customs) agent.

-Remember that usually there are two kind of taxes due when entering the EU: VAT and Import Duties.
+You might have understood by now that usually there are two kind of taxes due when entering the EU: VAT and import duties.
 Let's have a closer look at these.

-Import Duties are always due and can never be re-claimed, no matter if you are an individual person or a professional.
-The normal import rate applicable in all EU-countries is 11,5% and will be calculated not only on the nett invoice vallue but also on the customs and shipping costs and other costs related to the import of your horse.
+Import duties are always due and can never be reclaimed, no matter if you are an individual person or a company.
+The normal import rate applicable in all EU-countries is 11,5% and is calculated not only on the net invoice value of your horse but also on the customs and shipping costs and other costs related to the import of your horse.

-Settlement of both taxes (VAT and Import Duties) will be arranged through your customs agent: you will receive a detailed invoice from your customs agent and he/she will pay these taxes to the local authority.
+Settlement of both taxes (VAT and import duties) will be arranged through your customs agent - he/she will provide you with a detailed invoice and pay these taxes to the local authority.
 EHS is a qualified and registrated customs agent who can arrange all this on your behalf.
-In some cases (depening on the country/place of entry), EHS might be using a subcontractor).
+In some cases (depending on the country/place of entry) EHS might be using a subcontractor.

-We hope this clarifies a lot.
+We hope this clarifies things a bit.
 However... there are still some 'special circumstances' that might apply.

-- IMPORT OF BREEDING STOCK: let's suppose you want to import a mare or a stallion from a third country with the aim to use this horse for breeding.
-If that horse can be registerered in a Studbook approved by the EU, it is possible to apply a 0% Import Tax tariff on condition that you keep the horse in your own posession (for breeding) at least during the first year after importation.
-Depending on the country you are living in, one either gets immediate exemption, either you will have pay the normal Import Duty rate and will have to claim this back at a later stage and after a thorough inspection of your file.
+- IMPORT OF BREEDING STOCK: let's suppose you want to import a mare or a stallion from a third country with the purpose of using him/her for breeding.
+If that horse can be registerered in a Studbook approved by the EU, it is possible to apply a 0% import tax rate under the condition that you keep the horse in your own posession (for breeding) at least during the first year after the importation.
+Depending on the country you live in, one either gets immediate exemption or you will have pay the normal import duty amount and will have to claim this back at a later stage.
 Remember this is not applicable to geldings.

 - AND WHAT IF I RELOCATE?
-There is another special regime for people who relocate from a non-EU Country into an EU-Member State.
-This is applicable only to an official relocation and change of residency and does not apply f.e. if your daughter returns home after finishing her studies in an overseas country.
-The relocation will have to be documented with a number of official documents: certificates from district/local authority, notary public, full inventory, special forms, ...).
-So what's your benefit?
-In this case you can have full exemption from taxation (VAT and Import Duties), no matter the gender or breed of your horse.
-Again this is an administrative buren, but again EHS will happy to assist and arrange this for you.
+There is another special regime for people who relocate from a non-EU country into an EU-Member State.
+This is applicable only in case of an official relocation with change of residency involved (it doesn't apply for example to your daughter returning home after finishing her studies overseas).
+The relocation will have to be documented with a number of official documents, such as the certificates from a district/local authority or public notary, full inventory, special forms etc. So what is your benefit?
+In this case you can have full tax exemption (both VAT and import duties) - no matter the gender or breed of your horse.
+Again, this is an administrative buren that EHS will be happy to assist you with.